 Buy non-PVC liner from the Container Store.

-(In terms of contact paper, usually used to line the exterior of cabinets or countertops, I have only seen that in PVC vinyl).
+(In terms of “contact paper”, usually used to line the exterior of cabinets or countertops, I have only seen that come in PVC vinyl.
+And that does offgas VOCs as well as contain plasticizers of concern – likely phthalates).

 For bedroom shelves or drawers you can use a wood veneer liner.